snigo/color/README.md

 Greatly missing color functions and types for JavaScript.
 - Supports three color spaces: *sRGB*, *CIELab* and *CIEXYZ* with precise conversion between them.
 - Zero dependencies
-- Parser doesn’t rely on browser to parse color strings and could be used in any environment.
+- Parser doesn’t rely on browsers to parse color strings and could be used in any environment.
 - Understands all CSS colors and many more cool features!

 ## Usage